BradleyCodeU/bradleycodeu.github.io/_gdad/html/foodChainGame.md

 1. Add title screens.
 From the SCENE menu, add a Set Background Image To ___ block.
 From the LOOP menu, add a Pause ___ ms block.
 Draw background images for the name of your game and the name of your fake game development business.

+1. Change the "On game update " to every 2000 ms

 1. Add a conditional IF block so that Game Over Win happens if the user earns 5 points.
+  - Inside of the IF block...
+  - Set score to score x 3000
+  - Set score to score - times since start (ms)
+  - game over WIN